 File a Bard IVC Filter Lawsuit

-As the largest personal injury law firm in Illinois, the class action lawyers at Goldberg Weisman Cairo have years of experience representing injured victims in Chicago, Peoria, Burr Ridge, Libertyville, Rockford and the surrounding areas.
+As one of the leading personal injury law firms in Illinois, the class action lawyers at GWC Injury Lawyers have years of experience representing injured victims in Chicago, Peoria, Burr Ridge, Libertyville, Rockford, and the surrounding areas.

 If you have suffered because of this dangerous IVC filter, contact our offices today for a free consultation to discuss your legal options and determine if filing an IVC filter lawsuit is right for you.
 We are committed to helping you get justice.